meezlung/CRScraper/README.md

 ### probability_calculator.py
  - This is highly inspired by Leonard Ang's code in his [UPD-Course-Probability-Calculator](https://github.com/drew-747/UPD-Course-Probability-Calculator/blob/main/popup.js)
  - This calculates probability based on available slots, total demand, and preenlistment priority.
+ - I think this should not be the only factor in deciding which ranks the best schedule.

 ### crs_main.py